surniaulula/wpsso-um/readme.txt

 = 4.13.0 =

-(2022/08/24) Moved the WPSSO Google Merchant Feeds XML add-on config to the WPSSO Core plugin.
+(2022/08/24) Moved the WPSSO Google Merchant Feed XML add-on config to the WPSSO Core plugin.

 = 4.12.3 =